This blog post was updated on September 15, 2022.

-VPN stands for Virtual Private Network.
-People use VPNs to mask their IP addresses — the network makes it look like they’re in a different location, which makes it harder for other users to uncover their identity.
+VPN stands for virtual private network.
+People use VPNs to mask their IP addresses.
+This makes it look like they're in a different location, which makes it harder for other users to uncover their identity.
 It also encrypts all incoming and outgoing data so that it can’t be read by anyone else — especially people who want to exploit it for personal gain.

 If a site’s address starts with “https,” which is the standard for almost every website today, your data is encrypted just as securely as it would be if you used a VPN.
 Additionally, most browsers will have a pop-up message that warns you if you’re about to enter an unsecured site.

-Parental controls that are used to block or restrict content, websites, and apps deny access are based on the IP address of the user.
+Parental controls that are used to block or restrict content, websites, and apps that deny access are based on the IP address of the user.
 When accessing the internet through a VPN, your filters see a different IP address so it isn’t able to apply the rules.
 This means that your child can use a VPN to easily bypass the settings you’ve put in place to keep them from accessing restricted content or platforms.
 Similarly, students can get around their school’s internet restrictions, accessing blocked websites that have inappropriate content or that chew up the entire network’s bandwidth.
 What is a VPN compared to a proxy URL?
 In general, the two operate similarly but VPNs are usually downloadable applications.

 There are a few ways: